systragroup/quetzal-network-editor-doc/docs/microservice/03_ML_Matrix_Road_Caster.md

 ### Model calibration

-The precision of the interpolation is access using a sample of the ODs to monitor if the predicted OD times are close of the ones of the API.
+The precision of the interpolation is assessed using a sample of the ODs to monitor if the predicted OD times are close of the ones of the API.

 ![Alt text](/microservice/5_HERE_model_calibration.png)